 To keep it pithy, if you are a history buff, and want a good showpiece for Thai cultural heritage and religion head over to the Golden Triangle through the Sob Ruak village.
+There are some holiday travel tips that you need to follow in order to make your journey smooth.
 If you like the sound of a scenic hour-long trek and a giant 77-meter waterfall, opt for the Khun Korn Waterfall.

 (6) Bangkok – Wat Pho/Wat Arun :

 The Thai capital is practically the poster city – although Pattaya has taken some precedence in recent years.
 Yet, Bangkok remains Bangkok, one of the most unique cities in the world known for its heavy saturation of squalor and monuments, chaos and harmony, culture and diaspora.
-There is a pronounced difference in the old and new cityscape, between Khao San road and Sukhumvit, and depending on your preference you can find accommodation in either.
+There are many places to visit in Bangkok that we all just dream of.
+There is a pronounced difference in the old and new cityscape, between Khao San Road and Sukhumvit, and depending on your preference you can find accommodation in either.
 The streets are always bustling, weekdays and weekends merge into each other with the vibe of the Bangkok hubbub.
 Back to the matter at hand: if you had time to go see only one patch of tourism in Bangkok, it would indisputably be Wat Pho.
 The Temple of the reclining Buddha is rich in its ornate Ubosot and grandiose reliquary, and the nearby Grand Palace is worth visiting as well.
 If you have additional time, Wat Arun is also a nearby attraction.
-If planning for best tours you can visit thailand tours and vacation packages.
+If planning for the best tours you can visit Thailand tours and vacation packages.

 (7) Bangkok – The Klongs :

 You can walk through the serene awe-inspiring cityscape of Paris or Budapest, but Bangkok’s charm is one of a kind.
-It is called the ‘Venice of the East’, because, like Venice, you can explore much of what it has to offer by traveling on the klangs.
-Klong Saen Saeb cuts across the city from east to west, and there is a more intricate Klong network, that of Thonburi, at the other side of Chao Phraya river.
+It is called the ‘Venice of the East’, because, like Venice, you can explore much of what it has to offer by traveling on the kings.
+Klong Saen Saeb cuts across the city from east to west, and there is a more intricate Klong network, that of Thonburi, on the other side of the Chao Phraya river.

 (8) Bangkok – Chatuchak Market :